-- Group Category Details: A
+- Group Category Details

 - See Notes

-- Date Added: 14/07/1966
+- Date Added

-- Last Date Amended: 17/07/2015
+- Last Date Amended

-- Local Authority: Edinburgh
+- Local Authority

-- Planning Authority: Edinburgh
+- Planning Authority

-- NGR: NT 25796 73114
+- NT 25796 73114

 - 325796, 673114

 Fixed pane leaded glazing.
 Shallow ribbed domed roof surmounted by tall colonnaded decorative lantern; pyramidal slate roofs to flanking towers.

 INTERIOR: Very fine original Renaissance interior design and decorative scheme in place.
-Vaulted entrance hall with stone curved stair SW corner leading to vaulted gallery decorated with mosaic floor tiles, painted heraldry and original light fitting at first floor.
+Vaulted entrance hall with stone curved stair (southwest) corner leading to vaulted gallery decorated with mosaic floor tiles, painted heraldry and original light fitting at first floor.
 Large Greek theatre style D-plan graduation hall with vaulted brick circulation corridors wrapping around the outer edge of the performance space.
 Timber balustrade

 Balconies at first and second floors behind double height stone columned round arched arcade on squared pillars to ground.
 Round windows surmount each arch.
 Rectangular apse to stage side housing organ.
 Fitted timber pews with folding seat to outer edges, parquet floor to main hall space.
 Ornately coloured, painted, figurative decoration by William M Palin from 1892-7 throughout the main hall space.
 Timber boarded details to ancillary areas and corridor running behind stage.
-The riveted cast-iron substructure of the internal dome is evident from the upper room in the South tower, accessed through small turned stair.
+The riveted cast iron substructure of the internal dome is evident from the upper room in the south tower, accessed through small turned stair.

-ORGAN: Designed and installed 1897 by Robert Hope-Jones (1859-1914) Remodelled 1953 by Henry Willis and Sons.
+ORGAN: Designed and installed 1897 by Robert Hope-Jones (1859-1914).
+Remodelled 1953 by Henry Willis and Sons.
 Refurbished 2011 retaining original ranks, swell box, resonators and diaphones, and bellows were re-leathered.

 Statement of Special Interest

-A very significant highly decorated civic concert hall designed by the eminent Scottish architect Rowand Anderson, surviving in its original form and making an integral; component of the development of the University of Edinburgh buildings to the Southside of the city.
-Its refined early North Italian Renaissance style was unique in the United Kingdom when built: a result of the architect s thorough research into public buildings prior to entering the design competition.
+A very significant highly decorated civic concert hall designed by the eminent Scottish architect Rowand Anderson, surviving in its original form and making an integral component of the development of the University of Edinburgh buildings to the southside of the city.
+Its refined early North Italian Renaissance style was unique in the United Kingdom when built: a result of the architect's thorough research into public buildings prior to entering the design competition.

 Carving to principal doorway tympanum by Farner and Brindlay, London, depicting a graduation ceremony.
-Interior murals, consisting of 15 figures in the dome, 13 of which represent Arts and Sciences and mosaics by W N Palin who also worked at the Science Museum, South Kensington, in London.
+Interior murals, consisting of 15 figures in the dome, 13 of which represent Arts and Sciences and mosaics by W N Palin who also worked at the Science Museum, South Kensington in London.

-Sir Robert Rowand Anderson (1834-1921) had limited experience of designing public or commercial buildings when he was included among the six architects invited to compete for Edinburgh University s graduation hall and medical school in September 1874.
+Sir Robert Rowand Anderson (1834-1921) had limited experience of designing public or commercial buildings when he was included among the six architects invited to compete for Edinburgh University's graduation hall and medical school in September 1874.
 This he determined to win by making a whirlwind study tour of medical schools and lecture theatres in England, France, Holland and Germany.
 His submission was selected by the ten relevant professors on 29 January 1875 and had been greatly revised and enlarged by June 1877 following the acquisition of more land.

-The Hall was funded by Sir William McEwan (1827-1913) who established the successful Fountain Brewery in Edinburgh in 1856, after learning the brewing trade from his uncle.
+The Hall was funded by William McEwan (1827-1913) who established the successful Fountain Brewery in Edinburgh in 1856, after learning the brewing trade from his uncle.
 The products of this brewery were popular both locally and abroad via exports to the British Empire.
-In 1886 he entered parliament as MP for central Edinburgh with the brewery managed by his son.
+In 1886 he entered parliament as MP for central Edinburgh with the brewery managed by his nephew.
 McEwan gave £115,000 to the University of Edinburgh to erect a graduation hall, and upon opening he was presented with an honorary doctorate and the freedom of the city of Edinburgh.

 Robert Hope-Jones is recognised as being the inventor of theatre organs in the early 20th century.
 He designed an organ incorporated an electro-pneumatic action, diaphones and resonator system which created very high wind pressure in order to imitate orchestral instruments.
 The organ creates a sumptuous and theatrically grand sound and is a very rare survival, only one other Hope-Jones organ is known to exist in Britain in Battersea Town Hall.
 The room housing the swell box is known as the coffin room because of the shape of the timber-clad swell box housing.